yhagio/tutorialedge.net/content/python/concurrency/python-processpoolexecutor-tutorial.md

 > This tutorial has been taken and adapted from my book: [Learning Concurrency in Python](https://www.packtpub.com/application-development/learning-concurrency-python)

+In this tutorial we will be looking at how you can utilize multiple processors within your Python Programs.

+## Multiprocessing vs Multithreading

+Knowing when and where to use multiple threads vs multiple processes is incredibly important if you are going to be working on highly performant Python programs.
+Misuse of either threads or processes could lead to your systems actually seeing performance degradation.

+THere are typically 2 types of performance bottleneck for most programs, this is either an I/O bottleneck or a CPU-based bottleneck.

+If your program spends more time waiting on file reads or network requests or any type of `I/O` task, then it is an `I/O` bottleneck and you should be looking at using threads to speed it up.

+If your program spends more time in CPU based tasks over large datasets then it is a `CPU` bottleneck.
+In this scenario you *may* be better off using multiple processes in order to speed up your program.
+I say *may* as it's possible that a single-threaded Python program may be faster for CPU bound problems, it can depend on unknown factors such as the size of the problem set and so on.

+## Getting Started

-`ProcessPoolExecutors` can be used and created in much the same way as your standard [ThreadPoolExecutors](/python/concurrency/python-threadpoolexecutor-tutorial/).
+Let's take a look at `ProcessPoolExecutors`. `ProcessPoolExecutors` can be used and created in much the same way as your standard [ThreadPoolExecutors](/python/concurrency/python-threadpoolexecutor-tutorial/).
 It subclasses the Executor class the same way the `ThreadPoolExecutor` class does and thus features many of the same methods within it.

 ## Creating a ProcessPoolExecutor